25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ### `try...catch` Statement

-The `try...catch` statement marks a block of statements to try, and specifies one or more responses should an exception be thrown.
+The `try...catch` statement marks a block of statements to try, and specifies one or more responses should an exception be thrown

 ```javascript
 try {